d3lm/ngx-drag-to-select/README.md

     public container: SelectContainerComponent) {}
 ```

 You can see an example of the this in the [drag and drop example](https://github.com/d3lm/ngx-drag-to-select/blob/master/src/app/dragndrop).
-You can see that the `[selectItem]` directive is set in `app-task` component and the `dts-select-container` is in the `drag-n-drop` component.
+You can see that the `[selectItem]` directive is set in `app-task` component and the `dts-select-container` is in the `dragndrop` component.

+### Why is my `selectItem` directive not selecting why I click on it?

+If you are using the `selectItem` within a nested component then your mousedown/up events might being captured by another directive or component in your code.
+For example if you are using this libary with Angular CDK's DragDropModule, the mouse events are captured by the `cdkDrag` directive, [see here](https://github.com/angular/components/pull/19674).

 ## Want to contribute?